Insira seu e-mail para ver a apresentação.

 Where are we?
 Where are we going?
 Why does it matter?

-"A computer is the most remarkable tool... a bicycle for our minds."
+"A computer is the most remarkable tool that we could ever imagine.
+It's the equivalent of a bicycle for our minds."

 Steve Jobs